ESMValGroup/ESMValTool_Tutorial/_episodes/04-writingyourrecipe.md

 > {: .solution}
 {: .challenge}

-Let us start with the ACCESS-ESM1-5 dataset and add a datasets section to the recipe, listing this single dataset, as shown below.
+Let us start with the ACCESS-ESM1-5 dataset and add a 'datasets' section to the recipe, listing this single dataset, as shown below.
 Note that key fields such as `mip` or `start_year` are included in the `datasets` section here but are part of the `diagnostic` section in the recipe example seen in